davidcalikes/Late-Gigs/docs/README.md

  <br>

-* Access your Heroku account: https://id.heroku.com/login
+* Access your Heroku account: https://id.heroku.com/login (Create a new account if required)

 * Create a new app giving your app a unique name.